 Michael works as a Youth Health Nurse Practitioner.
 He is interested in health and climate justice, specifically from Youth Health and a Te Tiriti-based Positive Youth Development perspective.
 He has previously mobilised large events for climate change, including a 500-strong bicycle ride for 350.org, and has contributed to policy submissions on behalf of the NZ Nurses Organisation on carbon emissions.

-Vicktoria Blake, Global Health Rep
+Vicktoria Blake, Global Health Lead

 Viewing her work through a national perspective, Vicktoria engages both regionally and locally within environmental spheres, spanning climate risk and adaptation, biodiversity, transportation, and circular solutions.
 Armed with a bachelor’s in business management and a master’s in environmental management, Vicktoria brings a well-rounded approach to organisational sustainability, with a resolute commitment to prioritising te taiao.
 Driven by a profound concern for the future of her mokopuna, Vicktoria adopts a forward-looking, solutions-oriented stance towards resilience, sustainability, and emissions reduction.
 She advocates strongly for integrating a health and wellbeing perspective into all policy and strategy.
 Vicktoria is dedicated to ensuring that Te Whatu Ora takes proactive measures to mitigate its contributions to climate change and environmental degradation.

-Steve Grimson, Transport Working Group Lead
+Dr Steve Grimson, Transport Lead

-Steve (Pākehā/Australian) is a general practice registrar in Tāmaki Makaurau Auckland.
+Steve (Pākehā/Australian) is a GP in Tāmaki Makaurau Auckland.
 He is passionate about contributing to the rapid transition to a just and regenerative economy.
 Steve advocates for urban spaces that are sustainable and oriented around the needs of people and communities, as well as healthy and regenerative food systems.
 He believes the healthcare sector has a crucial role to play in promoting healthy and sustainable environments and lifestyles.
-He acts as a sustainability advocate for Tāmaki Health and Procare.
 In his spare time (of which he would like more), you will find him tramping, cycling, or scuba diving.

 Other team members: